-The church of St. Nicholas in Bejsce was erected in the second half of the 14th century from the foundation of of Ostasz, the then heir of the village.
-The second phase of construction took place around 1400 after the change of the workshop of the bricklayers.
-In the 16th century, the Firlejs, then owners of the village, changed church for the Calvinist temple, but at the beginning of the 17th century they turned the building over to the Catholics.
-At the turn of the 16th and the 17th, the renaissance chapel was added to the church by Tomasz Nikiel from Pińczów, connected with the workshop of Santi Gucci.
-It was modeled on the Jagiellonian Chapel in Cracow’s Wawel.
-In the nineteenth century, the church was renovated, among others, the nave was then re-vaulted and some damaged architectural details.
+In the 16th century, the Firlej family, the then owners of the village, turned the church into a Calvinist temple, but at the beginning of the 17th century they returned the building to Catholics.
+At the turn of the 16th and 17th centuries, a Renaissance chapel was added to the church by Tomasz Nikiel from Pińczów, associated with the workshop of Santi Gucci.
+In 1883, the church was renovated, including the new vault in the nave and the replacement of some damaged architectural details.
 The last major renovation works were carried out in 1965 and in the years 1970-1979.